pyhoon/web-api-server-tutorial/Part #3.1 What is SimpleResponse.md

 ## SimpleResponse.Enable = False

-1. By default, a predefined structure is return when using ReturnHttpResponse sub of WebApiUtils to output the JSON response.
+1. By default, a custom structure is return when using ReturnHttpResponse sub of WebApiUtils to output the JSON response.
-2. I recommend to use the default because it covers the response status code, message and error message without the need to worry whether the response should be an array or object.
-The response data is always returned as an array (list). \
+2. I recommend to use the default because the custom format covers the response status (s) and code (a), message (m) and error (e) without the need to worry whether the results (r) should be an array or object.
+The complete json is returned as an object and the result we are interested to is always returned as an array (list). \
 Here is an example of the output: \
 JSON:
 ```JSON